 33. What are some common side effects of xanthines?

-Gastric upset, headache, anxiety, irritability, tachycardia, seizures
+Gastric upset, headache, anxiety, irritability, tachycardia, seizures, and diuresis.

 34. How are xanthines commonly used in apnea of prematurity?